tomi-vanek/openapi-routing/README.md

 [OpenAPI 3](https://swagger.io/specification/) is de-facto standard for defining interfaces of REST API (micro)services.

+## Single source of truth

 This library makes it really simple to implement a microservice "the right way" - starting from definition of microservice interface - the contract to client applications, and implementing the request handlers in directory and file structure that is determined by paths defined in the interface - in OpenAPI schema.

 OpenAPI schema is treated as ultimate __single source of truth__ by describing and declaring interface / contract of our microservice.
 From this contract are derived all the routing rules.
 The routing library calls appropriate handling functions according the routing rules.
 Handler functions are implementations of microservice behavior / functionality, they take request parameters and respond with resulting data.
 The response with headers and data is composited in the routing library.

-The `openapi-routing` library serves as a lightweight routing specified by Open API 3 in _Node.js_.
-This library does not need Express or any other framework, it uses just vanila JavaScript in _Node.js_.
-But of course it coexists seamlesly with any framework.
+The `openapi-routing` library serves as a lightweight routing specified by Open API 3 either without any framework - as _vanilla Node.js_ application, or as a middleware in _Express application_.

-A microservice with `openapi-routing` is made in 2 steps:
+A microservice with `openapi-routing` is written in 2 steps:

-1. Designing OpenAPI schema for REST API interface
+1. Designing the REST API interface - an OpenAPI schema
-1. Writing handler modules and functions with names prescribed in the OpenAPI schema
+1. Writing handler functions - modules with names defined by paths in the OpenAPI schema

 ## Let's try it out